adishavit/cpp_poetry/README.md

 https://twitter.com/CppSage/status/1001969449489092609
 > **Matt Calabrese@CppSage**
 > @ridiculous_fish if using reinterpret_cast while constexpr, do not continue. try using static_cast for this -- constexpr requires not > using reinterpet_cast.

+**Jon Kalb**
+Of C++, I can’t get my fill.
+After two dozen years, it’s still a thrill,
+But my wife took a vacation stand
+Planned a trip, long ago, to Switzerland.
+We’ll see it all, we really will,
+Every town, except Rapperswill.